- What information do we collect from you?

 How is your data stored and kept secure?

 At RTITB, we take your safety and security very seriously and we are committed to protecting your personal and financial information.
-All information kept by us is stored on our secure servers.
+All information kept by us is stored on our secure servers (which are hosted in a ISO27001 compliant data centre).
 Where we have given you (or where you have chosen) a password that enables you to access certain parts of our service, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 We may transfer your data outside the European Economic Area (“EEA”).
-We will only do so if adequate protection measures are in place in compliance with data protection legislation.
-We use the following protection measures:
+We will only do so if adequate protection measures are in place in compliance with data protection legislation and the transfer is allowed under the specific contract of work we have with you/your employer/training provider.
+Wherever possible we will keep data on UK/EEA servers.

 Where processing of your personal data is based on consent, you can withdraw that consent at any time.